 Compensation structures can have direct social and moral effects, which is why executive compensation is a critical corporate governance issue that must be overseen closely.
 Compensation structures that do not include an ethics component can encourage the wrong types of behavior.

-For example, a large pay increase that is tied to unreasonable performance targets could help an individual to rationalize unethical and excessive risk-taking.
-Stock options, profit sharing, bonuses, executive retirement benefits, severance policies and other perks should be aligned with a corporate commitment to ethical behavior.
+For example, a large pay increase tied to unreasonable performance targets could help individuals rationalize unethical and excessive risk-taking.
+Stock options, profit sharing, bonuses, executive retirement benefits, severance policies, and other perks should be aligned with a corporate commitment to ethical behavior.

 It is important to note that the existence of any or all of these elements does not necessarily mean fraud is occurring.
-It does mean, however, that management needs sound internal controls to deter any inappropriate behavior and detect patterns of inconsistencies in order to get at the truth if the controls are overridden.
+However, it does mean that management needs sound internal controls to deter any inappropriate behavior and detect patterns of inconsistencies to get at the truth if the controls are overridden.